haxaco/apagon/README.md

 - source: where the data comes from.
 Eg. "twitter", "browser", "whatsapp", "facebook"
 - created_at: date the data is inserted/created
 - type: the type of the outage.
 Eg. "power", "water"
+- how long: how long has the incident/apagon been happening (minutes)

 Eg schema